Quality Industrial Pipe Supply From Our Florida Base

-Pipe and tubing are essential to any industrial operation, and Traeger Brothers has the exact type that you need.
+Pipe and tubing are essential to any industrial operation, and Traeger Brothers have the exact type that you need.
 Their technical sales associates are familiar with your required specifications and know exactly how to proceed to supply your required material on time and correct the first time.
-Multiple sizes and types of pipe and tubing are in stock in their Miami warehouse, and can be supplied quickly and efficiently, directly to your job site or freight forwarder.
+Multiple sizes and types of pipe and tubing are in stock in their Miami warehouse and can be supplied quickly and efficiently, directly to your job site or freight forwarder.

 Boilers and heat exchangers require a different kind of piping to handle the higher pressures, temperatures and exact dimensional requirements of these highly stressed systems.
-This tubing is designated by its ASME or ASTM number, the outside diameter and the wall thickness.
-Tubes can be supplied in 20 ft lengths, or cut to your exact specifications.
+This tubing is designated by its ASME or ASTM number, the outside diameter, and the wall thickness.
+Tubes can be supplied in 20 ft lengths or cut to your exact specifications.
 Let Traeger find your exact requirement in stock at our partner mill agents, or arrange for large quantities to be delivered at a lower cost direct from the mill if your schedule allows a longer lead time that allows the mill to schedule the production of your tubing delivery.

 Carbon Steel Pipe

 Larger diameter chrome and other exotic alloys, high and low temp, and heavier schedules are stocked at strategic partner pipe yards throughout the US, in North Florida and Texas.
 As you move to larger outer diameters, seamless pipe becomes much more expensive than welded.
-If you have a specific type of weld, such as DSAW (double submerged arc welded) or ERW (electric resistance welded) specify it and Traeger will deliver.
+If you have a specific type of welds, such as DSAW (double submerged arc welded) or ERW (electric resistance welded) specify it and Traeger will deliver.

 Be sure to specify welded or seamless, and the wall thickness or “Schedule” desired with your request.
-Specifying the proper wall thickness is essential to insuring that your piping will match the pressure requirements of your operation.
+Specifying the proper wall thickness is essential to ensuring that your piping will match the pressure requirements of your operation.
 (See Traeger’s pipe chart here).
 Note that Schedule 40 and Standard denote the same wall thickness up to 10” only, and Schedule 80 and Extra Heavy are the same up to 8”.
 If you are asking for a schedule 80 12” pipe, be sure you want “True Schedule 80” and not just extra heavy; it will cost you more for the True Schedule 80 wall, as it is less popular.

 Remember that seamless carbon steel pipe is almost always supplied in single random (18-22 ft) or double random (38-42 ft) lengths.